osamaqarem/react-native-image-colors/README.md

 };
 ```

-On iOS, you will always get all of the following properties regardless of what you pass to the config object, plus the respective platform key:
+On iOS, you will always get all of the following properties regardless of what you pass to the config object, plus the respective platform key.

 ```ts
 type IOSImageColors = {